The Strength of YHWH

 While the false altars were removed from Jerusalem before Hezekiah’s Passover, the rest of the cities in the kingdom (where most of them lived) were still inundated with idols.
 And even still, YHWH received the people.
 It wasn’t until AFTER they had celebrated Unleavened Bread for two weeks that the rest of the kingdom was cleaned up.
 (2 Chron.
 31:1)

 Passover is the gateway, the bloody door of the covenant.
-It is the beginning of “our beginning” with YHWH through Yeshua.
+It is the beginning of “our beginning” with Adonai through Yeshua.
 We are immature at our first Passover.
 We still carry baggage and junk and possibly a lot of leavened crumbs that we must LEARN to identify and remove.
 This is a process and a practice.
 We don’t say the old adage “practice makes perfect” for no reason.
 We say it because it is TRUE.

 This requires a great deal of humility and even more mercy and compassion from those that are older (spiritually).
-The stricter things can be learned as they mature in the Torah.
+The stricter things can be learned as one matures in the Torah.
 For now, go and make disciples of all nations.
 Be patient with those that want to sit at the feet of the Master.
 Give them a safe place to study, grow, and wrestle with the Word.
 If they fall down as they are learning to walk (Torah), don’t write them off, pick them up and offer a helping hand!

 This is real godly “chazak” or strength.
 This is where Hezekiah excelled in the Spirit of Adonai.
 He strengthened his brothers and their unity.
 He reverted Jerusalem back into a safe womb where life could grow and mature.